 Certification

 What does being a certified dog trainer mean?
-There are no licensing or mandatory educational requirements for dog trainers, so it can be difficult to determine which trainer has the experience and knowledge to best help your dogs with training and behavior concerns.
+There are no licensing or mandatory educational requirements for dog trainers in New Jersey, so it can be difficult to determine which trainer has the experience and knowledge to best help your dogs with training and behavior concerns.
 The certifying organizations presented below maintain humane standards of competence for animal training and behavior professionals and require strict adherence to those standards.
 Trainers who have earned certification have demonstrated commitment to improving themselves and their profession.
 That commitment sets us apart!

 The Certification Council for Professional Dog Trainers® (CCPDT®) is an independent certifying organization, and the industry leader in defining and maintaining competency in the dog training profession.
 It offers the only international, standardized certification for professional dog trainers and behavior consultants that is both psychometrically sound and independent of any course of study.